Roheemot-max/system_engineering-devops/0x01-shell_permissions /README.md

 # 0x01.
 Shell, permissions

+## Description
-This project contains scripts that manage Linux users, groups, and file permissions.
+This project contains Bash scripts that demonstrate Linux user and file permission management.

+## Files
+Each file in this directory is an executable script that performs a specific task.